DataBeaver/trimps-tools/README.txt

   Output layouts in numeric format compatible with swaq's TD calculator (http://swaqvalley.com/td_calc/)

+--online
+  Use the online layout database.
+On startup the database is queried for the best known layout.
+As better layouts are found they are submitted to the database.

 You can also specify a starting layout on the command line.
 Budget, floors and upgrades are deduced from the layout if not explicitly specified.